 |$39.99 (plus taxes and fees)||$49.99 (plus taxes and fees)||$59.99 (plus taxes and fees)|

 Looking for a gym that offers free passes or trials?
 Check out our detailed guide: 14 Gyms With Free Passes & Trials.

 The spin studio had Schwinn spin bikes.
-There was also a Stairmaster HIITmill, which is a treadmill with farmer’s carry arms attached to it.
+There was also a Stairmaster HIITmill, a treadmill with farmer’s carry arms attached to it.
 I didn’t have a chance to use it, but it looked like a fun machine!

+All of the cable and plate-loaded machines were from Hoist Fitness.
+In the free weights area, the dumbbells go up to 120lbs.
+Crunch also has colored bumper plates and rubber-coated grip plates.
 In addition to Olympic barbells, Crunch has trap bars, EZ curl bars, and preloaded straight bars that go up to 100lbs.